uhm-descartes/ee345/morea/equations/assessment-eq.md

    * (Follows from prior parts, but maybe a little subtle) Show that
      $$A^T$$ has the same number of pivots as $$A$$.

+   The observation that $$A = P{\tilde R}$$ tells you the information the reduced row echelon form provides: (i) it tells you which columns are pivot columns and (ii) how to get the free columns from the pivot columns as linear combinations.
+Writing $$A = P{\tilde R}$$ is an example of matrix factorization.

+   Suppose $$A$$ is a matrix with only non-negative entries.
+Many applications, in astronomy, computer vision, bioinformatics, recommender systems, signal processing and natural language processing, require factors of $$A$$ whose entries are also all non-negative, and in addition with as small a rank as possible.
+   The above alone will not cut it, since the entries of $$\tilde R$$ can be negative even if all the entries of $$A$$ are non-negative.
+But the above proves a lower bound on the rank of the factors for exact factorization, which is $$r$$.

 3. Pick $$\bf v$$ to be a vector with 3 coordinates.
 Perform elimination on $$I_3 + {\bf v}{\bf v}^T$$, and multiply all the